 With the start of 2017, I can proudly say that Part 1 has been successfully accomplished and now we are working on Part 2.
 I will be more than happy to share in person 🙂

-April 2017 has also brought the launch of our new website, which we have been working upon since August 2016!
+April 2017 has also brought the launch of our new website, which we have been working on since August 2016!
 Check it out and let me know what you think!

 Posted on June 26, 2018 – The summer of 2017 has been hard.
 Like really hard.
 So much going on in my family.
-It’s so difficult to properly distribute time between being a mother, a daugher, a boss and a wife.
+It’s so difficult to properly distribute time between being a mother, a daughter, a boss, and a wife.
 Each one deserves to be #1 and yet there’re only 24 hours in a day.
 How did I manage to keep my sanity?
-I don’t know:) But so far everyone is happy:)
+I don’t know.
+But so far everyone is happy!

-Now, in the middle of 2018 I am back to the same squirrel track – over and over again.
+Now, in the middle of 2018, I am back to the same squirrel track – over and over again.
 I feel overwhelmed, yet exceptionally proud of my achievements.
 I overwork.
 I sometimes overdo things.
 I get emotional.
-I get teally tired, but this is what makes me an Ulko.
+I get really tired, but this is what makes me an Ulko.
 I’m A fighter!